 Indeed, 30 years after the big immigration wave of the 1990s, it is hard to say who influenced whom more: the Israeli society – the immigrants, or the immigrants – the Israeli society?
 The impact appears to be reciprocal and demonstrates the cultural fusion model ( Croucher and Kramer, 2017).

 However, it important to note that although most FSU immigrants adapt well in Israel, there are several groups of risk – such as single mothers, the elderly and youth ( Konstantinov, 2015).
 Economic difficulties, lack of housing and risk behaviors may push less resilient immigrants to the margins of society and cause mental health problems ( Mirsky, 2009).
 Therefore, cultural-lingual access and instrumental and emotional support are crucial for these immigrants.
 The Israeli society also needs to solve the burning issues that occupy FSU immigrants such as civil marriage and burial, pensions for the elderly as well as racist attitudes toward Russian women.
 The absence of proper solutions may in the future lead to social protest of FSU immigrants, led by the second-generation immigrants, born and raised in Israel and aware of their civil rights.
-The buds of this protest can be already observed ( Prashizky and Remennick, 2016).
+The buds of this protest can be already observed among 1.5 generation ( Prashizky and Remennick, 2016).
 Yet if supported, the continuing positive adjustment of FSU immigrants may consolidate the pluralism, multiculturism and the cohesion of the contemporary Israeli society.

+האם המשפט האחרון מספיק מובן? (יבגני)

 Notes